logan-pearce/ReflectX/docs/source/terrestrialgrid.rst

   :width: 500
   :align: center

-* There are three gravties, which captures internal composition and informs the mass/radius relationship.
+* There are three gravities, which captures internal composition and informs the mass/radius relationship.

 * Four concentrations for other molecules in the atmosphere: H2O, CO2, CH4, O2, CO, O3.
 For each planet type, every other molecule is set to the selected concentration and the dominant molecule concentration is set to 1 - sum(num_other_molecules * concentration)